dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Read the test dataset.
 var testData = reader.Read(new MultiFileSource(testDataPath));
-// Calculate metrics of the model on the test data.
-// We are using the 'regression' context object here to perform evaluation. var metrics = mlContext.Regression.Evaluate(model.Transform(testData), label: r => r.Target, score: r => r.Prediction);
+// Calculate metrics of the model on the test data. var metrics = mlContext.Regression.Evaluate(model.Transform(testData), label: r => r.Target, score: r => r.Prediction);
 ```